 Tuition and Service Fee Waiver

-As an assistantship recipient, you are eligible to receive a tuition and service fee waiver (this includes the activity fee, the intercollegiate athletic fee, and the Career Center fee, and up to 8 credit hours of the Health Service fee) for qualifying course work.
+As an assistantship recipient, you are eligible to receive a tuition and service fee waiver (this includes the activity fee, the intercollegiate athletic fee, the Career Center fee, and up to 8 credit hours of the Health Service fee) for qualifying course work.
 General fees and course fees are not waived.
 Assistants are entitled to a maximum of 30 credit hours of tuition waived during the academic year (includes fall, spring, and summer semesters).
 However, no more than 6 credit hours will be covered during a summer semester.
 Please note that only degree-required courses will be covered.
 Degree requirements are defined by the catalog program copy associated with your catalog year.
 Students will be billed for any course taken beyond the 30 hours and charged the in-state tuition rate.

 Assistants who serve during a semester preceding a summer session are eligible for a tuition and service fee waiver for a maximum of 6 hours during that summer session.

 For information regarding late appointments, please refer to the assistantship policy manual.